 The region’s best-known sporting heroes have been rugby players like George Nēpia, Maurice and Cyril Brownlie, and Kel Tremain.

-McLean Park in Napier hosts international cricket and a small number of rugby matches.
+McLean Park in Napier hosts international cricket and (occasionally) rugby matches.

 When time stood still